ratpack/ratpack/ratpack-manual/src/content/chapters/02-quick-start.md

 You can now start the application either by executing the `run` task with Gradle (i.e. `gradle run` on the command line), or by importing the project into your IDE and executing the `my.app.Main` class.

+When run, the server will be available via `http://localhost:5050/`.

 The [`handlers()` method](api/ratpack/server/RatpackServerSpec.html#handlers-ratpack.func.Action-) takes a function that receives a [`Chain`](api/ratpack/handling/Chain.html) object.
 The “Handler Chain API” is used to build the response handling strategy.